─CURRICULUM

 Articles on `Emergence',

-`Patrick Suppes', and `Wesley Salmon' in The Encyclopedia of Philosophy(Second Edition), Donald Borchert (ed).
-New York:
+`Patrick Suppes', and `Wesley Salmon' in The

-de caución y explicación:¿necesariamente verdaderas o dominio_específicas?'
+explicación:¿necesariamente verdaderas o

-in pp. 19-33 in Causalidad y explicación: Homenaje a Wesley Salmon.
-Enrahonar:
+y explicación: Homenaje a Wesley Salmon.
+Enrahonar: Quaderns de Filosofia 37,

 José Díez Calzada and Carl Hoefer (eds).
+Bellaterra:

-School of Economics Technical Report CTR 15-04.
+of Economics Technical Report CTR 15-04.

 Articles on `Closure',

-`Crucial Experiments', `Definitions: Explicit and Implicit', `Falsifiability', `Observation and Theory', `Scientific
+`Crucial Experiments', `Definitions: Explicit and Implicit', `Falsifiability',

-Revolutions', `Theory_Ladenness' for The Oxford Companion to Philosophy
+`Observation and Theory', `Scientific Revolutions', `Theory-Ladenness' for The Oxford Companion to Philosophy

 (Second Edition), Ted Honderich (ed).
+Oxford: Oxford University Press, 2005.

 `Some